custersnele/PAJ_AuctionsExercise/README.md

 # Auctions Exercise
-Hogeschool PXL - Exercise Auctions
+Hogeschool PXL - Auctions exercise

+Practice Spring Boot and unit testing.

 Fork this project to get started!

-### Inleiding
+### Introduction

-Start de spring boot toepassing en verken de code.
-Om de applicatie uit te voeren heb je een databank met de naam auctionsdb nodig.
-Je vindt een docker-compose.yml bestand om deze databank aan te maken.
-De User-tabel wordt aangemaakt (of aangepast) door hibernate.
+The application uses a MySQL database named auctionsdb.
+A file named docker-compose.yml is provided to create the database.
+Start this Spring Boot application and explore the provided code.
+The User-table is created (or updated) by Hibernate.

-De volgende REST endpoints zijn beschikbaar:
+The following REST endpoints are available:

-1. Het opslaan van een nieuwe user
+1. Create a new user

 POST http://localhost:8080/auctions/users
 met body: